in ,

 Look out for icy roads

-While driving, look out for icy roads to gradually decrease your speed on them.
+While driving, look out for icy roads and gradually decrease your speed on them.
 A great indicator of ice on roads is your mirrors.
-If ice is starting to form on them.
-It does mean that it is also forming on the road.
+If ice is starting to form on them, it does mean that it is also forming on the road.
 Also, the ride gets a bit quieter as it shifts from snow to ice.

 Gradual acceleration

 Accelerate and decelerate on the roads gradually.
-For coming to a stop, slightly start pushing the brake pedal up to a complete stop.
+To come to a stop, slightly start pushing the brake pedal up to a complete stop.
 Do not try to maneuver any sudden or tight turns at high speed to avoid getting out of balance

 engine braking instead of brakes